| Company ProfilePerformInk April 9, 1999

 where the audience experienced the mind-numbing horrors of

+sensory deprivation.
 Shortly after, founding member/managing director Katie Taber

 co-adapted Marguerite Duras’ World War II memoir, The

+War, which was mounted as a work-in-progress.
 Then artistic director Settle – who received her master’s

 degree in directing from the Juilliard School – spent